Gluneko/weboptimizeproject/README.md

 Removed Dx and instead used switch statements that returns percentage width required according to changes in size sliding bar.
 This avoid calculating pixel values again and again.
 Removed determinDX function as it was rather pointless.
+Replaced document.querySelector with document.getElementsByClassName

 3.UpdatePositions()

+Replaced document.querySelector with document.getElementsByClassName
-pulled document.body reference and calculation out of for loop and used window.scrollY / 1250 as const made phase for sin wave an array to do 5 calculations once and then reference in for loop.
+pulled document.body reference  and calculation out of for loop made phase for sin wave an array to do 5 calculations once and then reference in for loop.

 scroll event listener